Hesbon5600/store-manager-v2/README.md

 # Testing with postman
-If you ran the application you can test the various api end points using postman.
+If you ran the application you can test the various api endpoints using postman.
 The appi endpoints are

 |Endpoint|functionality|contraints(requirements)|
 |-------|-------------|----------|